Vampire/javacord.github.io/_wiki/advanced-tutorials/bot-life-cycle.md

 The bot will periodically try ro resume/reconnect to the websocket.
 It will start with a small frequency and increase it with every failed reconnect attempt.
 You can modify this reconnect delay with the `DiscordApi#setReconnectDelay(...)` method.
 The following example code would increase the delay linearly.
-The 1. attempt would be delayed for `2` seconds, the 2. attempt for `4` seconds, the 3. attempts for `6` seconds, ...
+The 1st attempt would be delayed for `2` seconds, the 2nd attempt for `4` seconds, the 3rd attempts for `6` seconds, ...
 ```java
 api.setReconnectDelay(attempt -> attempt * 2);
 ```

 > **Important:** Bots can only reconnect 1000 times in a 24-hour period (every ~90 seconds).
 This limit is global and across all shards.
  Upon hitting this limit, all active sessions for the bot will be terminated, the bot's token will be reset, and you will receive an email notification.
-This is the reason, Javacord increases the reconnect delay with every attempt.
+This is the reason Javacord increases the reconnect delay with every attempt.

-By default the following formula is used to calculate the reconnect delay:
+By default, the following formula is used to calculate the reconnect delay:
 ![](/img/tutorials/bot-life-cycle/reconnect-delay.png)
 For shard `0`, the delays will look like this: